Tomato soup spice cake is topped with a luscious cream cheese frosting for a classic dessert that’s easy to make.

 In the 1950s, a recipe for tomato soup cake appeared on the can of Campbell’s Tomato Soup for a spice cake that used, you guessed it, tomato soup.

-The strange ingredient gained popularity, and many versions of the magic cake appeared in Campbell’s cookbooks throughout the 50s and 60s.
+The strange ingredient gained popularity, and many versions of the magic cake appeared in Campbell’s cookbooks throughout the 50s and 60s, and then later in community cookbooks.

 How to Make Tomato Soup Cake with Cream Cheese Frosting